containers/podman-desktop-extension-ai-lab/README.md

 # AI studio

+## Installing a released version

+If you want to install a specific version of the extension, go to Podman Desktop UI > ⚙ Settings > Extensions > Install a new extension from OCI Image.

+The name of the image to use is `ghcr.io/projectatomic/ai-studio:version_to_use`.

+You can get released tags for the image at https://github.com/projectatomic/studio-extension/pkgs/container/ai-studio.

+The released tags follow the major.minor.patch convention.

+If you want to install the last release version, use the latest tag.

 ## Installing a development version

 You can install this extension from Podman Desktop UI > ⚙ Settings > Extensions > Install a new extension from OCI Image.

-The name of the image to use is `ghcr.io/projectatomic/ai-studio:latest`.
+The name of the image to use is `ghcr.io/projectatomic/ai-studio:nightly`.

 You can get earlier tags for the image at https://github.com/projectatomic/studio-extension/pkgs/container/ai-studio.